microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/_index.md

 The following README will guide you on how to automatically onboard a Azure Windows VM on to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
 The provided ARM template is responsible of creating the Azure resources as well as executing the Azure Arc onboard script on the VM.

 Azure VMs are leveraging the [Azure Instance Metadata Service (IMDS)](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) by default.
-By projecting an Azure VM as an Azure Arc enabled server, a "conflict" is created which will not allow for the Azure Arc server resources to be represented as one when the IMDS is being used and instead, the Azure Arc server will still "act" as a native Azure VM.
+By projecting an Azure VM as an Azure Arc-enabled server, a "conflict" is created which will not allow for the Azure Arc server resources to be represented as one when the IMDS is being used and instead, the Azure Arc server will still "act" as a native Azure VM.

 However, **for demo purposes only**, the below guide will allow you to use and onboard Azure VMs to Azure Arc and by doing so, you will be able to simulate a server which is deployed outside of Azure (i.e "on-premises" or in other cloud platforms)

-> **Note: It is not expected for an Azure VM to be projected as an Azure Arc enabled server.
+> **Note: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.**

 ## Prerequisites